 This Mid has a fixed design, and essentially can only be set up in one shape.
 However, it does have the adaptability of using two lashed together trekking poles for structure, or a stick or paddle, or it can also be hung from a tree branch if you can find a suitable one.
 Despite the fixed design, we thought it ranked up there as one of the most adaptable tents because of its four-season capabilities, and the fact that it is stable in almost any conceivable location.

 The only ultralight shelter that we found to be more adaptable was the HMG Square Flat Tarp, which can be set up in innumerable ways.
-But, like the Black Diamond Beta Light, this mid is designed for four-season use, and can easily shed a load of snow while staying upright.
+But, like the Black Diamond Beta Light, this mid is designed for four-season use, and can quickly shed a load of snow while staying upright.
 Having no floor gives one the option of digging out the ground beneath it if set up in snow or on a glacier, making it a good base camp tent.
-Worth noting is that if used in this manner, DCF fabric has a much lower tolerance for heat than SilNylon, increasing greatly the risk of cooking inside of it.
-The 3' long stake out cords included with purchase, combined with line locks on eight separate points along the perimeter, make this tent easy to adjust up or down for either more air flow or more wind protection as needed, and are versatile enough to wrap around rocks or bury in the snow if the ground will not take stakes.
+Worth noting is that if used in this manner, DCF fabric has a much lower tolerance for heat than silnylon, increasing the risk of cooking inside of it significantly.
+The 3' long stake-out cords included with purchase, combined with line locks on eight separate points along the perimeter, make this tent easy to adjust up or down for either more air flow or more wind protection as needed, and are versatile enough to wrap around rocks or bury in the snow if the ground will not take stakes.
 All of these features work to make this one of the most adaptable tents we tested.

 Ease of Set-up

-In theory, this is a really easy shelter to set up, BUT for one tiny headache — it is too tall for one adjustable trekking pole.
+In theory, this is an easy shelter to set up, BUT for one tiny headache — it is too tall for one adjustable trekking pole.
 HMG recommends that you buy "ultramid pole straps" from them for $12, which allows you to easily lash two poles together to provide the needed height (these look exactly like utility ski straps commonly used by backcountry skiers, so you could also use some of those).
 Of course, this means that if you are base-camping, then two poles are tied up in the tent instead of just one, and it takes more time to do this and adjust them every day than if only one was needed.
 In our field testing, we also managed to find tall flat rocks that we could stack on the ground and balance the pole on top of, which seemed to work just fine when tensioned in place, as long as you can find some suitable rocks.

 Much like the Beta Light, setting this tent up is as easy as staking out all four corners, then crawling inside and propping up the center with your already lashed together trekking poles.
 Adding stakes to the wall midpoints and door, as well as adjusting the tightness, which is made easy by the line-locks in place at the staking points, is the last step.
-This process is really easy for one person, even in a storm, but takes a little longer due to having to lash the poles together, and so takes about the same amount of time as the Mountain Laurel Designs Grace Tarp Duo.
+This process is easy for one person, even in a storm, but takes a little longer due to having to lash the poles together, and so takes about the same amount of time as the Mountain Laurel Designs Grace Tarp Duo.
 Just remember to bring your own stakes, pole straps, and adjustable poles.

 This tent costs a whopping $715, which is $115 more expensive than its next closest competitor.
 For those familiar with DCF, this price tag should not be a surprise.
 That said, you must pay for the very best materials, and the craftsmanship and design of this tent match the cost.
 We think this tent does indeed provide good value, but point out that the Beta Light has virtually all the same advantages, for only $200.